Robin's Key Speech, Language, and Learning, PLLC

 • Learning when and how to ask for help

-• Metacognitive skills
+• Metacognitive skills (thinking about your own thinking)

 • Inferencing and problem solving